Livestreaming Platform Comparison: What You Need to Know

 If your workflow is heavily-based on media management and transcoding, the hardware-agnostic platform Wowza is based on a handful of classic features – an HTML5 player, mobile integration, embedding ability – but producers will need their own pre-existing streaming infrastructure for live event broadcasts.
 An entry-level, pay-as-you go plan at $95 per “instance” works for one-off events, but producers looking to broadcast frequent or regularly scheduled events would do better to invest in the $65/month plan.
 An unlimited option, targeted toward the consistent event producer, is available for a one-time fee $1995, and includes a year of maintenance and support.

-Ustream, purchased by IBM in early 2016, offers entry-level subscriptions starting at around $99/month, nearly twice the cost of competing platforms like Livestream and DaCast.
+Ustream, purchased by IBM in early 2016, offers entry-level subscriptions starting at around $99/month, nearly twice the cost of competing platforms.
 For a “Pro Plan” subscription, expect to pay anywhere from $99 to $999 a month, depending on how frequently you use the platform.
 Unlike unlimited streaming platforms, Ustream’s subscription model is based on streaming and viewer hours.
-If your event runs longer than expected, or is more popular than you anticipated, there will likely be an additional fee.
+If your event runs longer than expected or is more popular than you anticipated, there will likely be an additional fee.

 For larger organizations holding town hall meetings or looking to promote a new product announcement, these overages can be an unwelcome – and costly – surprise.
 Like many solutions, multi-quality streaming, social media integration, and Apple TV/Roku are supported.
 However, reaching the support department company recently purchased by a multinational corporation can be a little tricky.